billy-reilly/tmdb-explorer/README.md

 Here are some things I'd like to work on:

 ### Improvements on existing functionality
-- Do not hide the loaded products when fetching subsequent pages for the same search query (currently movies flash away and then reappear)
 - Improve cross browser compatibility with CSS - eg current flexbox grid approach in header will be buggy on IE
 - Style the search page